-Each of our county councillors has a locality budget fund of £10,000 that they can use to respond to local needs in any financial period (April to March).
+Each of our county councillors has an annual locality budget fund of £10,000 that they can use to respond to local needs within any financial year (April to March).

 Councillors can, if they wish, make grants to support projects or activities that benefit the communities they represent.

-Locality budget funding adds value to projects that are beneficial to local communities, and help meet the Council’s strategic objectives as described in the Council’s Better Together 2014-2020 plan.
-Projects are diverse and reflect the needs of local communities.
+Locality budget funding is available to projects that are beneficial to local communities and should be in line with the Council’s objectives and priorities.
 All projects should include some other financial contribution(s) and/or local support.